Francisco Silva (footballer, born 1986): Club Brugge

+Retirement and return to play

+In September 2021, Silva announced his retirement while he was a player of Universidad Católica after suffering a tibia-fibula fracture.
+In 2024, he returned to play by signing with Deportes Limache for the 2024 season in the Primera B de Chile.
+The next year, he moved to Spain and joined UD Montijo.

 International career

 Silva made his main squad debut on 22 January 2011, starting in a 1–1 draw against United States at Home Depot Center.

 Silva was not initially named in Chile's 2015 Copa America squad but was added to the team due to an injury to Edson Puch.

-Silva scored the winning goal in the 4-2 penalty shoot-out win against Argentina in the Copa América Centenario Final on 26 June 2016.
+Silva scored the winning goal in the 4–2 penalty shoot-out win against Argentina in the Copa América Centenario Final on 26 June 2016.